DataSciParty/Party-Bus/README.md

 ## Want to contribute?

-This is the todo list for improving the magic loader 👇:
+📝 This is the todo list for improving the magic loader:

 1. JSON file support
 2. Better error handling when no files are found
 3. Better handling when multiple compatible files are found

+📦 General package maintenance:

+1. Proper version management
-4. Remove package dependencies
+2. Remove package dependencies
+3. Proper licensing
+4. PyPI updates documentation

 ## Contributors